 It’s unfair that heart-healthy February falls right when we’re reaching for cold weather comfort food.
-Maybe it’s better that way.
-It reminds us that we need to stay vigilant all year long—not just when it’s convenient.
+But this inconvenience reminds us that we need to stay vigilant all year long — not just when it’s convenient.

 According to the CDC, heart disease is the leading cause of death for both men and women.
 About 1 in every 4 deaths in the United States is the result of heart disease.